 Casino Problem Gambling — am I gambling too much UK self-test: The self-assessment tool from GamCare lets UK players evaluate their habits using 15 straightforward questions, each scored YES (1) or NO (0).
 It’s officially endorsed by the UK’s leading gambling support network, so the framework reflects clinical best practices for identifying early risk signs.
 Your responses stay private — no one sees your answers, and the tool requires no personal data.
 A score of 0-2 suggests low risk, while 6-15 indicates high or problem gambling that needs urgent attention.
-The test mirrors NHS-recommended screening methods, making it a trusted first step before seeking professional help.
+The test mirrors NHS-recommended screening methods, making it a well-regarded first step before seeking professional help.
 Most UK operators now link directly to this resource on their responsible gambling pages, reflecting industry-wide adoption of proactive player protection.

 The 15-question self-test asks you to reflect on recent gambling behaviour without judgment — just honest answers to statements like “Do I gamble more than I planned?” or “Have I hidden gambling from family?”
-Each “YES” earns one point, building a clear risk score from 0 to 15.
-This structured approach helps you spot patterns before they escalate, using the same framework GamCare trains its advisors on.
-The questions cover financial impact, emotional triggers, and social consequences — key indicators professionals use to assess gambling harm.
-You can complete it in under five
+Each “YES” earns one point, building a clear risk score from 0 to

 ?
 Your risk score explained